 “So, you got everythin’ set up, Big Mac?” the freckled farmgirl asked with a quizzical eye.
 Her burly brother just nodded in reply.

-The party now convened at Sweet Apple Acres and everyone watched as the eldest Apple sibling made a few last adjustments on a large wooden contraption.
+The party now convened at Sweet Apple Acres and everyone watched as the eldest Apple sibling made a few final adjustments on a large, wooden contraption.
 Well, almost everyone.

 “So what’re we doing out here anyway?
 Why’s Big Mac setting up that big wood thing anyway?
 What’s it for?
 How’s it work?
 What’s going on?”

-Little Graves’s mouth was going off at a mile a minute.
-Maybe two.
-He couldn’t think straight, what with all that sugar in his blood making him perkier than a kitten in a carton of catnip, and probably twice as twitchy.
+Little G's mouth was going off at a mile a minute, maybe two.
+He couldn’t think straight, what with all that sugar in his blood making him perkier than a kitten in a carton of catnip and probably twice as twitchy.
 That’s why he was moving, weaving his way between the girls, popping his head up every which way as his mouth chattered on in an incessant stream of childish babble.